 Who would have ever thought that something so simple could be so good!
 If you gave me the choice I’d pick Onion Strings over french fries any day of the week.
-Paul’s daughter Leighana made Onion Strings a couple of years ago for a cookout at her house.
-We were celebrating Paul’s daughter Zina’s visit to Kentucky from Texas.
+A friend of mine made Onion Strings a couple of years ago for a cookout at her house.

 They were so absolutely amazing I never forgot them.
 They had to be made again, and they were.
 The nice thing about this recipe is that half of it can be made ahead of time.
 After the onion is sliced thin they soak in buttermilk for at least an hour or longer if you want them to, before they’re dredged in the flour mixture and fried.
 Think about the Spring and Summer BBQ season coming up and how good these onion strings would be with a flame broiled burger sitting next to it.
 Speaking of burgers….

 This Loaded Double Cheeseburger made with freshly ground chuck roast is going to be the best burger you ever have the pleasure of tasting.
 So what makes this burger so special?
 It’s all about the meat, literally.

 The next time your grocery store has chuck roast on sale grab whatever your budget allows you buy.
 Take those roasts to the meat department, ring the little bell and tell the person that comes out to grind it up and make hamburger out of it.
 If the chuck roast doesn’t have enough fat on it and you would like a little more, tell them to add a touch more fat while they’re grinding it.
 He may look at you a little strange, but insist that … yes, you can do it and they will.